 If we attempted to recount all the things you should do and avoid doing to rank at the top in SERPs, time would fail us.
 And if it didn’t, it would certainly fail you.

 So here are some fairly simple, very beneficial ways to stay on the right side of those crawlers on their way to your site right now:

 - Always check, bad SEO practices carry a high penalty.

-- Use Schema markup for rich results (Check out the best way to add schema markup without writing code).
+- Use Schema markup for rich results

 - Use Image Sitemaps.

 - Paying for traffic.
 Many services claim to send “real” traffic but they will send bots.
 And that will harm your SEO, adversely.

 - Linked/Being linked to by bad sites.
 Again, many services claim they can give you “SEO juice” through backlinks on sites with high domain authority (DA).
 You’ll want to be very careful, or even better, avoid these.

 - 404 Errors by using 301 Redirects (Check out the complete guide to 301 redirects in WordPress)

 WordPress SEO is hard.
 But like many hard tasks, there’s a reward.
 Getting on the first page of search results is not impossible after all.